Maggie Cheung: Early life

 Maggie Cheung was born in Hong Kong on 20 September 1964 to Shanghainese parents.
 She attended St. Paul's Primary Catholic School in Happy Valley, where she began at the primary one level.
 Her family emigrated from Hong Kong to the United Kingdom when she was eight.
 She spent part of her childhood and adolescence in Bromley, London, and attended St Edmund's School, Canterbury.
 She returned to Hong Kong at the age of 18 in 1982 for a vacation but ended up staying for modelling assignments and other commitments.
 She also briefly had a sales job at the Lane Crawford department store.

 In 1983, Cheung entered the Miss Hong Kong pageant and won the first runner-up and the Miss Photogenic award as well.
 She was a semi-finalist in the Miss World pageant the same year.
 After two years as a TV presenter, it led to a contract with TVB (the television arm of the Shaw Bros.
 Studio).

-Cheung is a polyglot as a result of her upbringing in Hong Kong and England and ten years' stay in Paris.
+Cheung is a polyglot as a result of her upbringing in Hong Kong and England, ten years' stay in Paris and five years' stay in Beijing.
 In Center Stage, Cheung performed in Cantonese, Mandarin, and Shanghainese fluently, switching languages with ease.
 In Clean, she performed in fluent English, French, and Cantonese.

 Career

 1984–1987: Early work

-Soon after her debut, Cheung broke into the film industry, starring in comedies.
-She caught the attention of Jackie Chan, who cast her in Police Story (1985) as May, his long-suffering girlfriend.
-The film was a huge hit and made Cheung a star overnight.
-Cheung was slated to star in TVB's "The Legend of the General Who Never Was", but due to the death of Barbara Yung who was in the midst of filming Battlefield, and The Feud That Never Was a.k.a.
-Kings of Ideas (橋王之王), Yung's remaining scenes were assigned to Cheung, and Cheung's role was given to Sheren Tang.
+Shortly after her debut, Maggie Cheung broke into the film industry by starring in the comedy Prince Charming (1984), which became a box office hit.
+Her standout performance caught the attention of Jackie Chan, who subsequently cast her as May—a long-suffering girlfriend—in the 1985 film Police Story.
+The movie achieved tremendous success, catapulting Cheung to overnight stardom and cementing her popularity across Asia.